spotlightpa/poor-richard/content/news/2020-04-10-SPLCORONERS10.md

 +++
 arc-id = "GFVW7ASD3ZHKHDT72VM3YSYZ4M"
-internal-id = "SPLCORONERS10"
-internal-budget = ""
+authors = ["Sara Simon"]
-image = "external/dveqr2p60d929tnzsxvc605pdc.jpeg"
-image-description = "Chester County Coroner Dr. Christina VandePol — seen here with office manager Patty Emmons — said her office has had two positive COVID-19 test results come back from deaths that occurred “at home or in the community.”" image-caption = "" image-credit = "DAVID MAIALETTI / Philadelphia Inquirer" image-size = "" published = 2020-04-10T10:30:00Z slug = "pennsylvania-coronavirus-coroners-testing-communication-health-department" authors = ["Sara Simon"] byline = "Sara Simon of Spotlight PA" title = "Pa. coroners, health department at odds over how to handle suspected coronavirus cases, potentially affecting death count" subtitle = "" description = "A lack of tests is just one problem the state's coroners are facing as they take on the coronavirus." blurb = "A lack of tests is just one problem the state's coroners are facing as they take on the coronavirus." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false
+blurb = "A lack of tests is just one problem the state's coroners are facing as they take on the coronavirus." byline = "Sara Simon of Spotlight PA" description = "A lack of tests is just one problem the state's coroners are facing as they take on the coronavirus." image = "external/dveqr2p60d929tnzsxvc605pdc.jpeg" image-credit = "DAVID MAIALETTI / Philadelphia Inquirer" image-description = "Chester County Coroner Dr. Christina VandePol — seen here with office manager Patty Emmons — said her office has had two positive COVID-19 test results come back from deaths that occurred “at home or in the community.”" internal-id = "SPLCORONERS10" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2020-04-10T06:30:00-04:00 slug = "pennsylvania-coronavirus-coroners-testing-communication-health-department" suppress-date = false suppress-featured = false title = "Pa. coroners, health department at odds over how to handle suspected coronavirus cases, potentially affecting death count" topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>